What is an air source heat pump?

 Find the right air source heat pump with Grant UK

-You can view our range of air source heat pumps and speak to a local installer for support with researching and changing to an air source heat pump.
+You can view our range of air source heat pumps and speak to a local heat pump installer for support with researching and changing to an air source heat pump.
 Your installer should carry out an in-depth assessment of your home, reviewing your heating requirements and completing a heat loss calculation of your property.

 Your heat pump system will need to be correctly designed and Grant UK's in-house Design and Specification Team can help you and your installer with specifying the appropriate heat pump and heat emitters for your home.
+Contact our team for more information on air source heat pumps.